-Payments may be made in the form of cash, check or the ACA Payment Portal.
+Payments may be made in the form of cash, check or credit card.
 Checks should be made payable to ACA.
 Your child's name should be on the check in the memo section.
 Cash should be sealed in an envelope with the child's name on the outside.
-Credit card and/or ACH (no charge) may be made on the ACA Payment Portal
+Credit card charges must be made with Sherry Ballard by calling 205 553-5963 Ext 16.